Movies Featuring The Signs of a Narcissist

 “I’m getting closer to the truth.
 And now they want me….(calling to the helicopters) You want my blood?
 Take my blood.”

 “We’ve got a shot.”

 “Nobody takes that shot.
-You wanna k him on national TV?”
+You wanna kill him on national TV?”

 Now during the back-and-forth negotiations, for things like electricity to find computer files, a small group of policemen bust in without the acting negotiator’s permission or knowledge.
 Although they miss, they mysteriously take out the cop who admitted some of the truth.
 Afterwards you hear the movie line above.

 So let’s experience the symbolism.
 The set-up experience is synonymous with Projection (as mentioned in the book).
 It is absolutely one of the signs of a pathological narcissist.
 The only way they can acknowledge their guilt is to pin it on someone else, even a loyal friend.
-If you remember our projection scene inside the riddle of The Starving Restaurant in the book, you remember the final reason given for why the couple might as well.
+If you remember our projection scene inside the riddle of The Starving Restaurant in the book, you remember the final reason given for why the couple 'might as well (in the riddle).'

 Also Mobbing was another trait featured here.
 This goes along with the infamous Smear Campaign.
 The emphasis is one the size of the accusing crowd.

 Notice that when they were about to be exposed, these cops, these authority figures, didn’t even respect their own structure!
 They broke protocol symbolizing an abrupt interruption of progress.
 These are the signs of a narcissist.
 These are the toxic relationships revealed.
 Symbolically, these ego-driven guilty people were ready to take him out on national TV if it kept the secret of their fragile ego and meant escaping accountability!
 Anyone that determined for their ego will NEVER be able to balance a true, sincere, “negotiable” relationship with you.